* To detect changes

 Dysfunctions can occur at a structural level.
 Damage to the nerves themselves due to some trauma.
 The Myelin sheath surrounding the axons, which is important for the electrical stimuli to travel throughout the axion, may become eroded, thereby reducing the functional capability of the axon.

-Neurotransmitters may be affected as a result on lack of nutrients to produce the neurotransmitter, or lack of enzymes to metabolise and synthesise the precursors required.
+Neurotransmitters may be affected as a result of a lack of nutrients to produce the neurotransmitter.
+Or a lack of enzymes to metabolise and synthesise the precursors required.
 For example phenylalanine is required to produce Dopamine, Epinephrine and Norepinephrine.
 Missing the enzyme phenylalanine hydroxylase will result in a buildup of phenylalanine within the body.
 Brain cells are particularly sensitive to phenylalanine levels resulting in brain damage.

 There may be a failure of removal of the neurotransmitter from the synaptic cleft, as a result of a failure of re-uptake or degradation.
 Thereby the receptor will be in continuous state of excitation which can be harmful.